Joebenitus/robogers-neighborhood/README.md

 * Output: 0, Beep!, Boop!, Wont you be my neighbor?, 4

 * Spec: Instead of returning "Won't you be my neighbor?", the program will take the user's name as input and return "Won't you be my neighbor, {name}?"
-* Input: 6
+* Input: Joseph Karnafel, 4
-* Output: 0, Beep!, Boop!, Wont you be my neighbor, {name}?, 4
+* Output: 0, Beep!, Boop!, Wont you be my neighbor, Joseph Karnafel?, 4

+* Spec: Program checks if the user has inputted a value for their name.
+If not, the program returns "Won't you be my neighbor?" instead of "Won't you be my neighbor, {name?}"
+* Input: 4
+* Output: 0, Beep!, Boop!, Wont you be my neighbor?, 4

 ## Setup/Installation Requirements